-During the 1930s, some small steps were taken in Britain.
-The Society for the Provision of Birth Control Clinics was founded in 1927 and in 1930 became the National Birth Control Association, ultimately growing into the British Family Planning Association.
-Stopes' Society for Constructive Birth Control and Racial Progress (founded in 1921) remained outside the national movement.69 In 1930, the Ministry of Health Memorandum empowered municipal authorities to provide contraceptive advice for expressly medical indications.
+During the 1930s, some small steps were taken.
+In Britain, the Society for the Provision of Birth Control Clinics was founded in 1927 and in 1930 became the National Birth Control Association, ultimately growing into the British Family Planning Association.
+Stopes's Society for Constructive Birth Control and Racial Progress (founded in 1921) remained outside the national movement.64 In 1930, the Ministry of Health Memorandum153 empowered municipal authorities to provide contraceptive advice for expressly medical indications.
 However, until the Family Planning Act of 1967 (which followed the Abortion Reform Act of the same year) added family planning to the National Health Service, the voluntary movement had to carry the burden of services.

-At the beginning of her crusade, Sanger had created the National Birth Control League, which in 1921 became the National American Birth Control League and later still the US Planned Parenthood Federation.
+At the beginning of her crusade, Sanger had created the National Birth Control League, which in 1921 became the National American Birth Control League and later still the U.S. Planned Parenthood Federation.
 The federal government first gave money to support family planning in 1964.
-At her death, Dr. Alan Guttmacher (1899–1976) became President of Planned Parenthood, continuing Sanger's effective leadership.
+At her death, Dr. Alan Guttmacher (1899 to 1976) became President of Planned Parenthood, continuing Sanger's effective leadership.

 As the world came together again after World War II, neutral Sweden, under the leadership of Mrs. Ottesen-Jensen, was host to a brief international conference in 1946.
-The British followed in 1948, and in Bombay in 1952, Sanger and others took the first steps toward creating the International Planned Parenthood Federation (IPPF).80 Clarence Gamble, an heir to part of the Proctor and Gamble fortune, started family planning clinics in Africa and elsewhere.
-The early work of the IPPF was financed with limited private funds but much was achieved, particularly under Vera Houghton, the first administrator of the London office.
+The British followed in 1948, and in Bombay in 1952, Sanger and others took the first steps toward creating the International Planned Parenthood Federation (IPPF).74 This international work was financed with limited private funds but much was achieved, particularly under Vera Houghton, the first administrator of the London office.
 (In the 1960s, Houghton became the most effective lobbyist for abortion law reform in England.)
 During the 1960s, the United States pushed forward the work of the IPPF with donations by Hugh Moore (whose fortune was founded on the manufacture of paper cups) and with a legacy from Alexander Victor (of “His Master's Voice” records).
-The Swedish government began to support the IPPF in 1965, and the US Agency for International Development (USAID) joined in soon afterward.
+The Swedish government began to support the IPPF in 1965, and the U.S. Agency for International Development (USAID) joined in soon afterward.

 The modern era of international family planning was firmly put together by two people.
-General William Draper (1894–1974) built up the IPPF, often against internal opposition, and put together the initiative that became the United Nations Fund for Population Activities (founded in 1969).89 Dr. Reimert T. Ravenholt, a civil servant of remarkable courage and vision, worked closely with Draper and took an unpopular new USAID project and shaped it into one of the most successful international assistance programs in history.
-At the same time, it is necessary to remember that international family planning was getting under way 50–80 years after the need was first recognized; Guttmacher, Houghton, Draper, and Ravenholt represented a tiny minority of leaders who broke out of the historical straightjacket they inherited.
+General William Draper (1894 to 1974) built up the IPPF, often against internal opposition, and put together the initiative that became the United Nations Fund for Population Activities (founded in 1969).80 Dr. Reimert T. Ravenholt, a civil servant of remarkable courage and vision, worked closely with Draper and took an unpopular new USAID project and shaped it into one of the most successful international assistance programs in history.
+At the same time, it is necessary to remember that international family planning was getting under way 50 to 80 years after the need was first recognized; Guttmacher, Houghton, Draper, and Ravenholt represented a tiny minority of leaders who broke out of the historical straightjacket they inherited.
 Fortunately, they were supported by a few equally remarkable leaders from developing nations such as Dr. Jae Mo Yang (South Korea), Dr. Fernado Tamayo and Dr. Miguel Trias (Colombia), Dr. Benjamin Viel (Chile), and Dr. Fred Sai (Ghana).

 Technology did begin to catch up with need, and services began to expand, but history continued to cast a dark shadow.
 Often services began with the least-effective methods (literally beginning by offering the rhythm method in India) and least-effective channels (such as family planning clinics).
 Often, the opportunity for voluntary sterilization services was avoided and the role of abortion dismissed.
 It took undue time and a great deal of political capital to launch social marketing schemes, the most cost-effective and easy-to-implement distribution systems.
 The demographic momentum that was building in the 1960s and 1970s would have been defused much earlier if modern methods of contraception could have been circulated by traditional practitioners (such as ayurvedic doctors in India) and if traditional methods (such as abortion) had been replaced by modern techniques.